To establish maintain and promote a quality symphony orchestra in south Florida, comprised of youth up to 21 years of age

 The amount of scholarship aid the South Florida Youth Symphony has awarded for private lessons and summer music camp scholarships exceeds $17,000.00 each year.

 The organization never turns away a student because of limited funds.
 Outreach programs are active in surrounding communities to try to bring life changing activities to those students who would not usually have the opportunity to study music.
-Through these programs and events, youth are given direction, focus, stability and purpose in their lives.
+Through these programs and events, youth are given direction, focus, stability, self esteem and purpose in their lives.
 This type of positive program also stimulates students to stay in school and become the teachers and mentors of tomorrow.